Change to Marriage License laws effective October 1, 2022:

 Rich in the tradition and history of Maryland, the Office of Clerk of the Circuit Court is one of the oldest public institutions in the state.

 Welcome to the Frederick County Courthouse and the Office of the Clerk of the Circuit Court.
-The Clerk of the Court is a locally elected State official with the responsibilities established and regulated by the laws of Maryland and the Rules of the Court of Appeals of Maryland.
+The Clerk of the Court is a locally elected State official with the responsibilities established and regulated by the laws of Maryland and the Rules of the Supreme Court of Maryland.
 Since 1658, the office of Clerk of Court has provided the citizens of Maryland with a variety of essential services.
 The revenue collected by the clerks for these services is distributed to city, county, and state governments.

 Each year the Clerk's office files, processes and maintains civil, criminal and juvenile actions.
 The Clerk's office records land deeds, mortgages, plats, conveyances and other precious documents.
 The Clerk administers oaths of office to Notaries Public, County officials, Judges and Governor appointees.
 The Clerk also issues business and marriage licenses and performs civil marriage ceremonies.